How to Transition Baby from SNOO to a Crib -- 3 Easy Steps

 Always secure your child in SNOO by sliding the SNOO Sack’s wing loops on to the bed’s safety clips to ensure that your baby won’t push up and fall out of the bassinet (the main concern for babies over 4-5 months).

-When your child transitions to the crib—usually in 1 or 2 weeks—continue the white noise for all naps/nights.
+When your child transitions to the crib—usually in 1 or 2 weeks—continue the white noise for all naps and nights.
 Most parents find that white noise is very useful for maintaining good sleep throughout the toddler years, and beyond.

 Note: When you’re ready, white noise is easy to wean; just turn the volume down a bit each night over 1-2 weeks …and you’re done!